Convex and concave decompositions of affine $3$-manifolds: Preliminary

 \subsection{Radiant affine $n$-manifolds}

 Given any affine coordinates $x_{i}, i=1,\dots, n$, of $\bR^{n}$, a vector field $\sum_{i=1}^{n} x_{i}\frac{\partial}{\partial x_{i}}$ is called a {\em radiant} vector field. $O$ of the coordinate system is called the {\em origin} of the radiant vector field.
-Suppose that the holonomy group of an affine $n$-manifold $M$ fixes an origin of an affine coordinate system.
-Then $\dev_{J}: M_{J} \ra \bR^{n}$ is an immersion and the radiant vector field lifts to a vector field in $M_{J}$.
-The vector field is invariant under the deck transformations of $M_{J}$ and hence induces a vector field on $M$.
+Suppose that the holonomy group of an affine $n$-manifold $M$ fixes $O$.
+Then $\dev_{h}: M_{h} \ra \bR^{n}$ is an immersion and the radiant vector field lifts to a vector field in $M_{h}$.
+The vector field is invariant under the deck transformations of $M_{h}$ and hence induces a vector field on $M$.
 The vector field on $M$ is also called a {\em radiant vector field}. (see Barbot \cite{Barbot} and Chapter 3 of \cite{rdsv}.)
 This gives us a {\em radiant} flow:

 Let $M$ be a radiant affine manifold with the holonomy group fixing a point $O$.
-A {\em radial line} in $M_{J}$ is an arc $\alpha$ in $M_{J}$ so that $\dev|\alpha$ is an imbedding to a component of a complete real line $l$ with $O$ removed. \begin{pro} Let $M$ be a compact affine $n$-manifold with empty or boundary.
-Suppose that the holonomy group fixes the origin of a radiant vector field and the boundary is tangent to the radiant vector field.
-Then $\dev_{J}(M_{J})$ misses the origin of a vector field and $M_{J}$ is foliated by radial lines. \end{pro} \begin{proof} See the proof of Proposition 2.4 of Barbot \cite{Barbot}. \end{proof}
+A {\em radial line} in $M_{h}$ is an arc $\alpha$ in $M_{h}$ so that $\dev|\alpha$ is an embedding to a component of a complete real line $l$ with $O$ removed. \begin{proposition} Let $M$ be a compact affine $n$-manifold with empty or nonempty boundary.
+Suppose that the holonomy group fixes the origin of a radiant vector field, and the boundary is tangent to the radiant vector field.
+Then $\dev_{h}(M_{h})$ misses the origin of a vector field and $M_{h}$ is foliated by radial lines. \end{proposition} \begin{proof} See the proof of Proposition 2.4 of Barbot \cite{Barbot}. \end{proof}

 Let $||\cdot||$ denote the Euclidean metric of $\bR^{n}$.
 Given a real projective $(n-1)$-manifold $\Sigma$ and a projective automorphism $\phi:\Sigma \ra \Sigma$, we can obtain a radiant affine $n$-manifold homeomorphic to the mapping torus